 Nigerians increasingly challenge the state’s authority by relying on vigilantism and neighbourhood watches; activities that can complement and even dislodge the state in the provision of security for their communities.
 In the face of bureaucratic bottle-necks associated with the judicial system, vigilante groups have conferred on themselves the mandate to arrest and prosecute suspects of armed robbery by applying what is been termed ‘jungle justice.’
 Lagos state is particularly notorious as a place where suspected criminals are brutally assaulted, murdered, or given dehumanizing treatment by entities outside the state, without the recourse to law enforcement, particularly the police, whom the people perceive as being both ineffective and potentially colluding with the criminals.

 At the formal sphere, Private Security Companies (PSCs,) as corporate entities, have become dominant players in the provision of security related services to both state and non-state institutions.
 They are registered and monitored by the Nigerian Security and Civil Defence Corps (NSCDC).
 Presently, there are over 2,000 registered PSCs in Nigeria, employing over 100,000 people.
 Governmental institutions, embassies, residential building, financial institutions, educational institutions, hotels, construction companies, medical and business institutions, all rely solely on PSCs for their security needs.
+There are developments in a gun detection system that will increase security measures.

 The informal/private security sector has been credited with varying degrees of successes, which can be attributed to their efficiency in responding to security threats.
 In some communities, the use of traditional voodoo in fishing out criminals has become a potent instrument in addressing the challenges posed by insecurity.
 In others, vigilante groups go on the hunt against idle people in the late hours of the night, arresting and even detaining them in cells for possible trial in the morning.
 All this occurs under a security regime in which the formal state institutions have failed to gain or even seek the legitimacy, confidence, and respect of the people they are supposed to protect.
 Thus, the atmosphere of mistrust that characterize the relationship between the formal security institutions and the citizens has become a key driver and incentive that make people seek alternative solutions as a coping strategy.